Olde Pink House

 James Habersham Jr. began the construction of his mansion in 1771, but didn't finish it until 1789.
 While it is common even today to experience delays in construction for a new home, James experienced more than the usual homeowner woes.
 Besides experiencing family turmoil with a parental unit, something about this mansion appealed to the military mindset.
 The British stopped the mansion's construction during the Revolutionary War by occupying his home, becoming uninvited guests, who at least didn't trash the place.
 Around 85 years later, General Sherman's generals also found the mansion appealing and stayed there as well, which must have been equally annoying and distressing to the Habersham descendants.

 However, the most annoying and aggravating problem for James Habersham Jr. and his descendants in the following years was unforeseen, as it often is in building a new home.
-The main structure was made of red bricks, which was plastered over with white plaster.
+The main structure was made of red bricks, which were plastered over with white plaster.
 Perhaps the quality of bricks or the plaster job itself wasn't very good, because the red bricks would bleed through the plaster, making the mansion pink!!
 James Habersham Jr., a brave man with a warrior's heart living in a pink mansion, being the entertainment of the neighborhood?
 The only solution was to keep painting the mansion white, until the bricks bled through again.

 This mansion survived the great fire of 1820, The War of 1812, The Civil War and was owned by a variety of people after the family sold it.
 Throughout the years; all who had lived there had to keep repainting the mansion white!
 Finally, a woman who owned the mansion in the 1920s decided to go with the flow and paint the mansion a shade of pink, which was an asset for her tea room establishment.
 Since then, the mansion has been pink, a trademark of any establishment which moved into the building.